PGPHarvard/FAQ/README.md

 Our team of researchers are continually seeking funding for sequencing and forging new relationships with industry partners in the hopes of bringing innovative solutions to participant sequencing needs.

-### Test Kit Requests
+### Test Kits
-Participants often ask us if they can send us samples via a “kit” or through a lab or physician in their area.
-Unfortunately, we are unable at this time to accept blood unless it is collected in one of our group events.
-Our scale is really small right now, and processing occurs in batches, so group collection events are our only practical method for blood sample collections at this point.

-We will definitely be letting you know about upcoming collection events, so please keep your eye out for announcements through email and the PGP site https://my.pgp-hms.org and hopefully an event will be close enough for you to attend in the not-so-distant future.
-We are still a small project, but we are growing!
+At this time, we do not have test kits available.
+We are working on options that will make donations of samples easier for participants, and as soon as something becomes avaiable, we will let you know.
+Until then, we will continue to notify participants about upcoming collection events, so please keep your eye out for announcements through email and the PGP site https://my.pgp-hms.org and hopefully an event will be close enough for you to attend in the not-so-distant future.

-If you’d like to keep up to date with news about this study (PGP Harvard) as well as other PGP sites around the world, the GET Conference, and the recently announced Open Humans project, you might be interested in following the PersonalGenomes.org blog.
-It is a great way to stay in touch with what is happening with the PGP and the recently announced Open Humans project. http://blog.personalgenomes.org

 ### How can I fund my own genome sequencing?
-[MODIFY FOR VERITAS OFFER]
 At this time we are not set up for participants to fund their own sequencing through the Harvard PGP.
 However, if you are interested in having your genome sequenced on your own, the Harvard PGP is capable of accepting donated genomes.
 In order to participate in our project, it is not required that the genome be sequenced through PGP channels only.

+Participants are welcome to pursue sequencing through third parties and donate their data to the PGP.
 The Harvard PGP cannot directly recommend or endorse Direct to Consumer (DTC) sequencing providers.
 However, you may find the following "List of Personal Genome Sequencing and Interpretation Services" a useful place to start your own research into what may be appropriate for you. http://arep.med.harvard.edu/gmc/genome_services.html This list is not necessarily up-to-date, comprehensive, or recommended by the PGP or any affiliated institutions.

-### Don't spam me
+Participants may obtain sequencing by participating in the recently announced sequencing opportunity for PGP participants through Veritas Genetics http://www.prnewswire.com/news-releases/veritas-genetics-breaks-1000-whole-genome-barrier-300150585.html Participants are welcome to go to Veritas directly or wait until the opportunity is set up through the Harvard PGP as a third party activity in the coming weeks.

 ### How can I withdraw from the Harvard PGP?

-In addition, you are welcome to post any questions, comments, or suggestions you may have to the Personal Genome Project Forum http://forum.personal-genome.org (a participant-driven group that is not officially affiliated with the Harvard PGP).
-You may find the PGP participant community helpful in this regard.

 ###Donation of other genetic data
 At this time the Harvard PGP is not set up to accept donation of other genetic data except under special circumstances.
 We are working on having the capability, however.
 Please contact us if you have questions.